SheffieldML/GPc/README.md

 <p>In this release the dynamics model of <a href="http://www.dgp.toronto.edu/~jmwang/gpdm/">Wang <i>et al</i>.</a> has been included.
 The initial work was done by William V. Baxter, with modifications by me to include the unusual prior Wang suggests in his MSc thesis, scaling of the dynamics likelihood and the ability to set the signal noise ratio.
 A new example has been introduced for this model below.

-<p>As part of the dynamics introduction a new MATLAB toolbox for the GP-LVM has been released.
-This toolbox, <a href="http://www.cs.man.ac.uk/neill-bin/software/downloadForm.cgi?toolbox=fgplvm">download here</a>, is expected to be the main development toolbox for the GP-LVM in MATLAB.
+<p>As part of the dynamics introduction a MATLAB toolbox for the GP-LVM is available in [this github repository](https://github.com/SheffieldML/GPmat).

 <p>Version 0.101 was released 21st October 2005.